rh-telco-tigers/cnv-demos/README.md

 8. Log into the console with "fedora:fedora"
 9. Have fun with your ephemeral VM

 Lets delete this VMI and move onto a more permanent virtual machine.
-(NOTE: if you have the OpenShift console still open, you will see the VM dissapear from the console when you run this command)
+(NOTE: if you have the OpenShift console still open, you will see the VM disappear from the console when you run this command)

 ```
 $ oc delete vmi/vm-fedora-ephemeral